hal/release-stream/README.md

 # HAL
 [HAL](http://en.wikipedia.org/wiki/HAL_9000) is the codename for the release coordination of a EAP 6.x web management console that can be used across products.
-An essential part of HAL is to provide a way to build the final console [add-on](https://community.jboss.org/wiki/LayeredDistributionsAndModulePathOrganization).
+An essential part of HAL is to provide a way to build the final master console [add-on](https://community.jboss.org/wiki/LayeredDistributionsAndModulePathOrganization).
 Therefore HAL consists of several maven modules.

 # Maven Modules
 - __pom.xml__: The parent POM of HAL.
 It acts as an umbrella and does not contain any specific dependencies or plugins.
 It declares profiles (but does not specify details).
 It holds global variables and the maven coordinates like groupId, artifactId, version, name and description.